 How to locate a bedbug infestation in your home

-Bedbugs bite people and humans to feed on their blood but do not destroy or damage household items, unlike other pests.
-But you can find them anywhere, whether the place is tidy or filthy.
+Bedbugs bite people and humans to feed on their blood.
+But do not destroy or damage household items, unlike other pests.
+You can find them anywhere, whether the place is tidy or filthy.
 They are nocturnal insects and bite people while they are asleep.

 How to ensure complete bedbug elimination